 This run is a great success story for us.
-After demystifying the run privately with friends, we convinced the Forest Service to allow us to run commercial trips on it, and in those days it was done with non-self bailing rafts (bucket boats).
+After demystifying the run privately with friends in the early 80's, we convinced the Forest Service to allow us to run commercial trips, and in those days it was done with non-self bailing rafts (bucket boats).
 There are few companies in the world who can say they were around and used them and especially on class IV and V whitewater.

 You will need your own transportation to get to our location.
-This will provide you with the flexibility to stop and visit special locations like Hope or Cooper Landing before or after your trip with us.
-The drive from Anchorage is on the Seward Highway "National Scenic Byway".
+This will provide you with the flexibility to visit special locations like Hope or Cooper Landing before or after your trip with us.
+The spectacular drive from Anchorage is along the Seward Highway "National Scenic Byway".

 Rental cars are now available in Whittier and Seward for pre and post cruise customers.